Magic SysRq key

-The magic SysRq key is a key combination understood by the Linux kernel, which allows the user to perform various low-level commands regardless of the system's state.
+The magic SysRq ("System Request") key is a key combination understood by the Linux kernel, which allows the user to perform various low-level commands regardless of the system's state.
 It is often used to recover from freezes, or to reboot a computer without corrupting the file system.

 This key combination provides access to features for disaster recovery.
 In this sense, it can be considered a form of escape sequence.
 Principal among the offered commands are means to forcibly unmount file systems, kill processes, recover keyboard state, and write unwritten data to disk.

 The magic SysRq key cannot work under certain conditions, such as a kernel panic or a hardware failure preventing the kernel from running properly.

 Implementation

 The Linux kernel contains sysrq.c, which implements magic SysRq functionality.
 Magic SysRq functionality is called by serial devices at a low level in the driver code.

 Commands

 The key combination consists of and another key, which controls the command issued. may be released before pressing the command key, as long as remains held down.